“How we gonna deal with Doug tonight?” I change the subject, not wanting to regret leaving on Monday.

 “I never realized that until three teenagers were simultaneously fucking me.
 Tony and Jimmy are special, too.
 But you’re something else.”

 I kiss him right in the Beverly Wiltshire lobby.
 I say good-bye to Jimmy and Tony.
 I decide to spend the night with Dad.
 We’re actually getting along.
 I need to get him to cool it on lecturing Joey on the danger of his evil ways.
-I doubt I would make much progress.
+I doubt I will make much progress.
 Stubbornness is a Castle trait.
 I call up to the room and suggest we walk Winston.
 He meets me in the lobby.
 The dog likes taking the lead.
 We talk about dogs and how some people are better with cats, but dog people are a special type.
 We walk up Rodeo Drive with Dad disparaging the wasteful ways of the idle rich.

 “You’re rich now, Dad.
 The days of roadside motels and run down Miami Beach hotels seem over.”